Gilroy Garlic Festival Gunman Posted About Far-Right Book Before Shooting

 Ideologically motivated killers will sometimes reference manifestos before carrying out attacks, in a bid to draw attention to those works.

 In his last post, Legan also complained of paved-over nature and towns “overcrowd[ed]” with “hoards of mestizos and Silicon Valley white twats.”
-Some fascists, particularly those who follow the hyper-egoist school of thought laid out in Legan’s recommended book, criticize industrialization and Silicon Valley lifestyles as “degenerate,” even if those responsible are white.
+Some fascists, particularly those who follow the hyper-egoist school of thought laid out in Legan’s recommended book, criticize industrialization and Silicon Valley lifestyles as “degenerate.”

 The popular annual festival was winding down its third and final day when the first pops of gunfire were heard.
 Jack van Breen, a singer in the rock band TinMan, was just beginning an encore as the horrific scene broke out around 6 p.m. local time.